ghc-proposals/ghc-proposals/0000-deriving-empty.rst

 Costs and Drawbacks
 -------------------
 This would change the semantics of some current derived instances for empty data types, but in a very slight (and benign way).
-Current code that derives instances for empty data types might no longer crash at runtime (e.g., derived ``Eq`` instances would now return ``True`` instead of ``error``ing) or begin to diverge instead of ``error``ing (e.g., derived ``Show`` instances).
+Current code that derives instances for empty data types might no longer crash at runtime (e.g., derived ``Eq`` instances would now return ``True`` instead of calling ``error``) or begin to diverge instead of calling ``error`` (e.g., derived ``Show`` instances).
 But this would be a very simple change to accommodate.

 Alternatives